SudoCode7/Online_Price__Tracking/README.md

 <h3>Email Service-</h3>
-Go on your email provider and enable access to less secure apps in settings of your mailing service.[If you are using google for your mailing service, gmail's step by step guide is given below...]
+Go on your email provider and enable access to less secure apps in settings of your mailing service.
+[If you are using google as your mail service provider, gmail's step by step guide is given below...]

 For google, go to <br/>-> Manage account in Profile<br/> -> Security tab<br/> -> Scroll Down to Less secure apps<br/> -> enable it.